 About the Winery

-CVNE is one of the most important wine producers of Spain, on account of its illustrious history and its omnipresence in the contemporary Spanish wine scene.
 Founded by the Real de Asua brothers in 1879, it remains family-owned and family-run, with the latest generation committed more than ever to making great wine in meaningful quantities.
 Today it still sits on its original site in the wine district, Barrio de la Estación, in Haro, Rioja Alta.

 At Cune, the winemaking process continues with the same dedication and care as it started in the company’s early days.
 And care is taken from start to finish, from the grape on the vine to the wine in its bottle.
 Recently, Cune has released its first wine from organic grapes – which is available now @Merc&Co.